DreamAndDead/jekyll-quicklatex/README.md

 picture, then fetch the picture back into `./assets/latex` directory, and render a `<img>` on your page.

+At the same time, it'll write new file named `latex.cache` to avoid recompile the snippet again.
+If you want to recompile all the snippets, delete `latex.cache` first.

 **WARNING** below

 The process of fetching picture back is after copy assets into _site